How much does a charity website cost?

 Beyond these basic pages, there can be other pages such as volunteering, staff profile pages, project detail pages and many, many more.

 For me, what makes a good charity website is good content.
 Up to date content that’s informative always helps in fundraising online.
-It helps to keep people coming back to a website, and for a charity that needs public funding that is essential.
+It helps to keep people coming back to a website.
+Any charity that needs public funding good communication is essential.
 It’s why every charity website I build always includes a blog feature.

 Writing good content for a charity website should include good pictures of your group in action.
 It may also include short videos for people to watch.
 All these help to get a message across, raise awareness of what you do and may even help with raising funds.